tensorflow/docs/site/en/install/source.md

 #### GPU support

+##### from v.2.18.0
+For [GPU support](./pip.md), set `cuda=Y` during configuration and specify the versions of CUDA and cuDNN if required.
+Bazel will download CUDA and CUDNN packages automatically or point to CUDA/CUDNN/NCCL redistributions on local file system if required.

+##### before v.2.18.0
 For [GPU support](./pip.md), set `cuda=Y` during configuration and specify the versions of CUDA and cuDNN.
 If your system has multiple versions of CUDA or cuDNN installed, explicitly set the version instead of relying on the default.